Free Tools Calendar Companions Planner Frost Soil All 10

 Can I buy a snake plant online safely?

 Yes — reputable online sellers ship snake plants with protective packaging and most offer guarantees against shipping damage.
-Choose sellers with verified reviews and photos.
+Choose sellers with verified customer photo reviews and a clear damaged-arrival policy.
 Expect some transit stress: leaves may soften or lean slightly after delivery.
 Give the plant a week in bright indirect light to recover before judging its condition.

 How much should I pay for a snake plant?

 Common varieties like Laurentii and Zeylanica cost $8–$25 depending on pot size.
 Compact varieties like Hahnii run $6–$15.
 Rarer types — Whale Fin, Moonshine, Bantel’s Sensation — range from $15–$80+.
-If a deal looks too cheap, inspect the plant extra carefully for health issues.
+If a deal looks suspiciously cheap, inspect the plant extra carefully for health issues and check for hidden pests before bringing it home.

 Are snake plants safe around pets?